SueMottet/Pewlett-Hackard-Analysis/README.md

 The employee retirement technical database analysis  includes three main deliverables:

 1. The Number of Retiring Employees by Title
-* The retirement titles results are saved to the retirements_title.csv file included in the Data folder in the repository.
+* The retirement titles results are saved to the retirements_titles.csv file included in the Data folder in the repository.
-* A sample of the retirement_info table output is shown here:
+* A sample of the retirement_titles table output is shown here:

   ![retirement_titles table data image](/Data/retirement_titles.png)